 Rocket League on Unreal Engine 6: Psyonix Sets New Industry Standards

 Rocket League is transitioning to Unreal Engine 6, marking more than just a visual upgrade.
-It serves as the foundation for the next generation of esports and advanced game physics.
+It serves as the foundation for the next generation of esports and advanced game physics, setting new industry standards.

 The Beginning of a New Graphics Engine Era